Deep focus vs rapid switching:

 Interruptions are often treated like minor events.
 Someone asks a quick question.
 A notification pops up.
 A partner starts talking from the other room.
 A colleague “just needs one thing”.

-And there is evidence that people do not just imagine this cost.
-In a well-cited study, Gloria Mark and colleagues found that after interruptions, people often compensate by working faster, but report more stress, higher frustration, more time pressure, and more effort.
+There is evidence that people do not simply imagine this cost.
+In The Cost of Interrupted Work: More Speed and Stress, Gloria Mark, Daniela Gudith and Ulrich Klocke found that people may compensate for interruptions by working faster, but report more stress, higher frustration, more time pressure and more effort.

-So if someone says, “I know it was small, but it made me irrationally angry,” a more accurate translation is: my brain was forced to switch without completing closure and onboarding, and that feels awful.
+So if someone says, “I know it was small, but it made me irrationally angry,” a more accurate translation may be:

 Because switching is real.